Overview

 The Emerging Leader Development Program (ELDP) is designed to prepare teachers for a successful transition to a school administrator role.
 The five-hour online modules are facilitated by practising principals and provide an opportunity for reflection and dialogue with other emerging leaders.
 The ELDP focuses on topics described in recent research or identified as helpful by new and experienced principals and vice-principals in building their capacity to deal with the complexity of the role.

 Modules may be completed in any order.
 You can choose as many or as few as you would like to participate in.
-This is not a certificate program.
+Microcredential badges will be issued, however this is not a certificate program.

 Module Information